canonical-web-and-design/docs-demo/pages/juju/getting-started.md

 We suggest you take the time to read the following:

 - [Clouds][clouds] goes into detail about configuring other clouds, including the public clouds like Azure, AWS, Google Compute Engine and Rackspace.
 - [Models][models] - Learn how to create, destroy and manage models.
-- [Charms/Services][charms] - find out how to construct complicated workloads in next to no time.
+- [Charms & Applications][charms] - find out how to construct complicated
+  workloads in next to no time.

 [clouds]: ./clouds.html  "Configuring Juju Clouds"